Christopher Ocker

-Christopher Ocker is a historian and Professor of Medieval and Early Modern Studies at the Institute for Religion and Critical Inquiry in the Australian Catholic University, Melbourne.
-He is also interim dean and professor of the history of Christianity at San Francisco Theological Seminary; a member of the Core Doctoral Faculty of the Graduate Theological Union in Berkeley; series editor of Studies in Medieval and Reformation Traditions, and a co-editor of Arbeiten zur Kirchengeschichte.
+Christopher Ocker is Dean, Vice President for Academic Affairs, and John Dillenberger Professor of the History of Christiantiy in the Graduate Theological Union at Berkeley, California.
+He was the inaugural director of the Medieval and Early Modern Studies Program in the Institute for Religion and Critical Inquiry in the Australian Catholic University, Melbourne, from 2019-2021, and he remains an Honorary Professor of that Institute.
+He has been professor of the history of Christianity at San Francisco Theological Seminary and a member of the Core Doctoral Faculty of the Graduate Theological Union in Berkeley.
+He is currently series editor of Studies in Medieval and Reformation Traditions, a co-editor of Arbeiten zur Kirchengeschichte, and an editor of the Journal of the Bible and Its Reception.
+He served as Interim Dean of SFTS and Assistant Provost of the Graduate School of Theology in the University of Redlands from 2021 to 2023.
 Ocker is known for his work on the history of religion in Europe, Medieval and early modern intellectual and cultural history, and the social and political history of late medieval and early modern Central Europe.

 Selected publications

 The Hybrid Reformation: A Social, Cultural, and Intellectual History of Contending Forces.
 New York: Cambridge University Press, 2022.

 Luther, Conflict, and Christendom: Reformation Europe and Christianity in the West, New York: Cambridge University Press, 2018.

 Church-Robbers and Reformers in Germany, 1525–1547, Leiden: E.J.
 Brill, 2006.

 Biblical Poetics before Humanism and Reformation, Cambridge University Press, 2002.

 "Anti-Judaism and Anti-Semitism,” in Oxford Encyclopedia of Martin Luther, eds.
 Derek Nelson, Paul Hinlicky, New York: Oxford University Press, 2017.

 "Explaining Evil and Grace," in Oxford Handbook of the Reformation, ed.
 Ulinka Rublack, Oxford: Oxford University Press, 2016.

 with Kevin Madigan, “After Beryl Smalley: Thirty Years of Medieval Exegesis, 1984-2013,” Journal of the Bible and Its Reception, 2(2015):87-130.